IanPylypiukAI/object-eraser-frontend/README.md

 ## Getting Started

+All custom application code is located in the `lib/` directory.
-### If you are new to  Flutter, please take a look at the links below!
+If you are new to  Flutter, please take a look at the links below!

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)